palolili23/palolili_blogdown/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student at the Epidemiology Department of Erasmus MC, and I am a part of the Causal Inference Group and the Neuro-Epidemiology Group.
 My research is focused on applying causal inference methods in cohort studies, specifically to emulate target trials for long-term exposures related to dementia and to understand the role of competing events in this setting.
-I am also an R enthusiast (R-Ladies organizer) and advocate of open science.
+I am also an R enthusiast and advocate of open science.

-I keep my heart in my home country, La Paz, Bolivia.
+I keep my heart close to home in La Paz, Bolivia.